ThanhNguyen-Tien/ed-fsm-library/mStack-3/README.md

    - At Tab Include/GNU C++ click "Add.." > Workspace > Locate to `Components`: "/${ProjName}/Components"

 6. Now we successfully import library to project.
-7. In this repo, there is a test folder.
-This folder contains basic examples to experiment with the mechanisms that the framework provides.
-You can select one of them to test by excluding all other examples in the 'test' folder.

 ## DONATE
   - `102002286610` VIETTINBANK - NGUYEN TIEN THANH